metaplex-foundation/developer-hub/src/pages/core/guides/javascript/how-to-create-a-core-nft-asset.md

   )
 ```

-## Creating the Nft
+## Creating the NFT

 ### Uploading the Image

-The first thing we need to do is to an image that represents the Nft and makes it recognisable.
+The first thing we need to do is to an image that represents the NFT and makes it recognisable.
 This can be in the form of jpeg, png or gif.

-Umi comes with downloadable storage plugins that allow you to upload to storage solutions such Arweave, NftStore, AWS, and ShdwDrive.
+Umi comes with downloadable storage plugins that allow you to upload to storage solutions such Arweave, NftStorage, AWS, and ShdwDrive.
 At start of this guide we had installed the `irsyUploader()` plugin which stores content on the Arweave blockchain so we'll stick with using that.

 {% callout title="Local script/Node.js" %}
 This example is using a localscript/node.js approach using Irys to upload to Arweave.
 If you wish to upload files to a different storage provider or from the browser you will need to take a different approach.
 Importing and using `fs` won't work in a browser scenario.